 Your child’s first pair of glasses may come with an adjustment period for the both of you.
 While you certainly understand the impact of vision on development and learning, your child will likely not see it that way.
 The new responsibility placed on your child of wearing and caring for their new glasses can cause conflict or push back in the initial days of getting them.
 However, below are some helpful tips as you work with your child to transition into their new look.

-5. Show your child how to properly clean their glasses with warm water and a lint-free cloth.
+Show your child how to properly clean their glasses with warm water and a lint-free cloth.
 Additionally, explain the importance of placing them in a protective case to prevent scratches.
-Helping your child clean and store their glasses the first few times will allow them to practice until it becomes second nature.
+Help your child clean and store their glasses the first few times to allow them practice until it becomes second nature.

 Remember that the adjustment to new glasses and a new prescription will take time and patience.
 Be sure to check in with your child periodically to make sure their glasses are still fitting comfortably.
 Annual eye exams with a licensed optometrist are also essential to maintain a current prescription and to detect any other eye concerns as your child grows.

 Experts in Personalized Care

 We will help select frames and lenses that may work best for your child such as flexible frames and anti-reflective coatings.